Prenatal cocaine exposure: Effects and prognosis

-Studies have returned widely varying reports of the effects of PCE; some claim the physical disabilities are severe and generalized, others find specific effects, others none all.
+As of 2014, studies had returned widely varying reports of the effects of PCE; some claimed the physical disabilities are severe and generalized, others find specific effects, and others none at all.

 The timing of the dose of the drug is an important determinant of outcome, in addition to how much is used, for how long, and what kind of care is rendered after birth.
 Drug use in the first trimester is the most harmful to the fetus in terms of neurological and developmental outcome.
-The effects of PCE later in a child's life are poorly understood; little information is available about the effects of in utero cocaine exposure on children over the age of five.
+The effects of PCE later in a child's life are poorly understood; as of 2010, little information was available about the effects of in utero cocaine exposure on children over the age of five.
 Some studies have found PCE-related differences in height and weight, while others have not; these differences are generally either small or are gone by the time children are of school age.
-Much is still not known about what factors may exist to aid children who were exposed to cocaine in utero.
-Whether the effects of PCE are increased once children reach adolescence is unknown, as is whether the neural rewiring that occurs during this developmental period attenuates the effects.
+Much is unknown about what factors may exist to aid children who were exposed to cocaine in utero.
+Whether the effects of PCE are increased once children reach adolescence was unknown in 2013, as was whether the neural rewiring that occurs during this developmental period attenuates the effects.
 A review of 27 studies performed between 2006 and 2012 found that cognitive development was mildly to moderately affected in PCE adolescents, but how important these effects were in practical terms was unclear.

 Unlike fetal alcohol syndrome, no set of characteristics has been discovered that results uniquely from cocaine exposure in utero.
 Cocaine exposure in utero may affect the structure and function of the brain, predisposing children to developmental problems later, or these effects may be explained by children of crack-using mothers being at higher risk for domestic violence, deadbeat parenting, and maternal depression.
-When researchers are able to identify effects of PCE, they are typically small.
+As of 2008, when researchers were able to identify effects of PCE, they were typically small.